gatling/gatling/src/docs/content/reference/install/self-hosted/server/manual/index.md

 [... frontline-bundle ]$ ./bin/frontline -p pidfile
 ```

+You can also set the `-f` option to launch in the foreground, eg for creating a `systemd` service.
-Using the foreground mode will cancel the handling of a pidfile.
+In this case, this mode will cancel the handling of a pidfile.

 ### Configuration